dlab-berkeley/efficient-reproducible-project-management-in-R/README.md

-# efficient-reproducible-project-organization-in-R
+# efficient-reproducible-project-management-in-R
-Efficient and Reproducible Project Organization in R
+Efficient and Reproducible Project Management in R